When is an employer tax ID number (EIN) required for my business?

 - Purchase or inherit an already established business.
 This is not the case if you just change the name or location of your business.

-There are reasons for sole proprietors to get EINs, even if they’re not required to do so by the IRS.
+There are reasons for sole proprietors to get EINs, even when it is not required by the IRS.
 Most importantly, you can give your EIN to clients who need it to complete tax forms, rather than your SSN.
 EINs are much less susceptible to identity theft than Social Security Numbers.
-It’s also, in general, a great way to keep your personal finances separate from your business finances.
+It's also, in general, a great way to keep your personal finances separate from your business finances.